Python-for-geo-people/Exercise-1/README.md

 Going through this process will help you become familiar with using the cloud computer system that we will regularly use in this course.

 ## What to submit
-Your assignment is to send an email to your course instructor containing (1) your GitHub.com username, and (2) the output of the command you're asked to run in IPython.
+Your assignment is to send an email to your course instructor containing

+1. **Your GitHub.com username**
+2. **The output from the command you're asked to run in IPython**

 This message should be sent **no later than Friday 9.9 at midnight**.

-In case you're curious, we will add you to the [course GitHub organization](https://github.com/Python-for-geo-people/) using your GitHub username.
-Future exercises and course materials will be distributed using your [GitHub.com](https://www.github.com) accounts, and your solutions to the exercises will be stored privately in your own GitHub file repositories.
+**Note**: *In case you're curious, we will add you to the [course GitHub organization](https://github.com/Python-for-geo-people/) using your GitHub username.
+Future exercises and course materials will be distributed using your [GitHub.com](https://www.github.com) accounts, and your solutions to the exercises will be stored privately in your own GitHub file repositories.*